Top Tips on How to Tour the Hoover Dam (2023)

 Despite how you may feel about the role of dams in our environment, the Hoover Dam is an engineering marvel and a famous landmark in the United States.
 A friend and I visited Hoover Dam while staying in Las Vegas, and I’m very glad we did.
 It was not only a nice getaway from the city, but it provided for an amazing scenic and educational experience.

-I would recommend seeing the Hoover Dam to anyone, just make sure to use my tips on how best to tour the Hoover Dam.
+I would recommend touring the Hoover Dam from Las Vegas to anyone, just make sure to use these tips on how best to tour the Hoover Dam.

 - Expert Tips for a Solo Road Trip